MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/whats-new/introduction.md

 ### Send us your suggestions

 We welcome comments regarding the usefulness of the [!INCLUDE[prodshort](../includes/prodshort.md)].
 If you have specific suggestions or encounter problems, let us know on the Connect for Microsoft Dynamics (https://connect.microsoft.com/dynamicssuggestions) site.
 By offering any suggestions to Microsoft, you give Microsoft full permission to use them freely.

-An email address was available in previous versions to provide an option for contacting us about the documentation.
-The most recent address was adocs@microsoft.com.
-Prior to that, bizdoc@microsoft.com was available.
-Both email addresses are being decommissioned.